 If your staffing agency has this type of tax lien problem, invoice factoring is difficult but not impossible.
 Some factoring companies will work with your agency to factor your invoices when the IRS grants you a lien subordination that places the factoring company in the first position for invoice payments.

 Traditional bank loans will always have a place in financing today’s businesses.
 Staffing agencies that want to make large equipment purchases or acquire new companies look for bank loans.
 Getting a bank loan is an arduous process, but it’s often necessary in these cases.
-However, a staffing company that experiences short-term cash flow gaps is better served by an experienced invoice factoring company.
+However, if you experience short-term cash flow gaps, you might want to consider working with an experienced factoring staffing company.

 Factoring companies that regularly work with staffing agencies understand the unique challenges that you face.
 They pay for discounted invoices at competitive rates to get you the cash that you need to pay your employees, market your services, and get out of tax troubles fast.